Tourism & Hospitality Management Available Sessions

 - 3-4 courses directly related to the internship field of interest or 6 weeks full time work in the field is encouraged.

-You'll enroll in 2-3 CETT-UB elective courses, and 2-3 CEA courses per semester.
-CEA core and elective courses meet for 45 contact hours/3 credits.
-You can substitute one CEA course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
+You'll enroll in 1 CEA core course, 1-2 CEA courses and 2-3 CETT-UB courses.
+CEA courses meet for 45 contact hours/3 credits.
+You can substitute the CEA core course for the CEA internship seminar and a tourism or hospitality-focused internship placement (see below for further details regarding the internship).
 CETT-UB courses meet for 45-60 contact hours/3-4 US credits.
-Overall, semester students may earn a total of 12-19 credits (180-285 contact hours).
+Overall, semester students may earn a total of 12-18 credits (up to 285 contact hours).

 Typically, core and elective courses meet twice per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.